ucan-wg/spec/README.md

 ### 1.2.2 Certificate Capabilities

 UCANs work more like [movie tickets][caps as keys] or a festival pass.
 No one needs to check your ID; who you are is irrelevant.
-For example, if you have a ticket issued by the theatre to see Citizen Kane, you are admitted to Theater 3.
+For example, if you have a ticket issued by the theater to see Citizen Kane, you are admitted to Theater 3.
 If you cannot attend an event, you can hand this ticket to a friend who wants to see the film instead, and there is no coordination required with the theater ahead of time.
 However, if the theater needs to cancel tickets for some reason, they need a way of uniquely identifying them and sharing this information between them.

 ### 1.2.3 Object Capabilities